Catalan constitutions

 The Catalan constitutions (Constitucions catalanes, [kunstitusiˈons kətəˈlanəs]) were the laws of the Principality of Catalonia promulgated by the Count of Barcelona and approved by the Catalan Courts.
-The Corts in Catalan have the same origin as courts in English (the sovereign's councillors or retinue) but instead meaning the legislature.
+Corts in Catalan has the same etymological origin as courts in English (the sovereign's councillors or retinue) but instead means the legislature.
 The first constitutions were promulgated by the Corts of 1283.
 The last ones were promulgated by the Corts of 1705.
 They had pre-eminence over the other legal rules and could only be revoked by the Catalan Courts themselves.
 The compilations of the constitutions and other rights of Catalonia followed the Roman tradition of the Codex.

+History

-Origin: The Corts of Barcelona
+Origin: The Catalan Courts of 1283

-The first compilation was prescribed by Ferdinand I of Aragon, and suggestion by the Corts of Barcelona from 1413.
+The first Catalan constitutions were promulgated by the Catalan Courts held in Barcelona in 1283.
+The last ones were promulgated in 1706 by the Courts of 1705–1706 during the disputed reign of Charles III, the Habsburg pretender to the Spanish throne during the War of the Spanish Succession (1701–1713).
+The first compilation was prescribed by Ferdinand I of Aragon, and suggestion by the Courts held in Barcelona from 1413.
 It spread in edition of the 1495, together with the Usages of Barcelona: